kopfing/doku/nextcloud_install_centos8.md

 Then logout from the DB server by pressing `Ctrl+D`.

-## Create a nginx Config File for NextCloud
+## Create a nginx Config File for Nextcloud

 ```
 vim /etc/nginx/sites-available/nextcloud.conf